Esri/arcgis-maps-sdk-dotnet-toolkit/README.md

  *  Open the solution (WinStore-Esri.ArcGISRuntime.Toolkit.sln) in Visual Studio 2013 and build the Esri.ArcGISRuntime.Toolkit.dll.
 Be sure to build for Release on the ARM, x86, and x64 platforms.
 3. Windows Phone:
  *  Open the solution (WinPhone-Esri.ArcGISRuntime.Toolkit.sln) in Visual Studio 2012 or 2013 and build the Esri.ArcGISRuntime.Toolkit.dll.
 Be sure to build for Release on the ARM and x86 platforms.
-4. To distribute the Toolkit for the ArcGIS Runtime SDK for .NET for use in a Windows Store or Windows Phone project, they need to be packaged as Visual Studio extensions.
+4. To distribute the Toolkit for use in a Windows Store or Windows Phone project, it should be packaged as Visual Studio extension.
 Install the [Visual Studio 2013 SDK](http://msdn.microsoft.com/en-us/library/bb166441.aspx).
 This SDK is required to build Visual Studio extension installers (VSIX).
-5. Under the Deployment\VSIX folder in this repo, open the VSIX.sln and build the Windows Store and Windows Phone projects.
-If you get errors indicating files cannot be found, be sure to build the Windows Store and Windows Phone Toolkit projects with for the release configuration on all platforms.
+5. Under the Deployment\VSIX folder in this repo, open the VSIX.sln and build.
+If you get errors indicating files cannot be found, be sure to build the Windows Store and Windows Phone Toolkit projects for the release configuration on all platforms.
 A set of *.vsix files will be generated in the project output folders.
 6. Run the vsix to install the Toolkit as an extension SDK for Windows Store or Windows Phone projects.
 To add a reference in your project, open the Add Reference dialog, navigate to Windows > Extensions, and check the box next to the Toolkit for ArcGIS Runtime.

 ## Use